arwhyte/caliper-stuff/docs/caliper-upgrade-v1p0_to_v1p1.md

 If non-standard vocabulary is employed in a Caliper `Event` or `Entity` describe the terms SHOULD be mapped to an institutional or vendor namespaced JSON-LD Context document that is accessible to Caliper event consumers over HTTP.

-For example, the [Kaltura](https://corp.kaltura.com/) platform emits a Caliper 1.0 `MediaEvent` employing a custom, "Still Watching" action.
-The "Still Watching" action is a non-standard extension of the Caliper 1.0/1.1 action vocabulary.
+For example, the [Kaltura](https://corp.kaltura.com/) platform emits a Caliper 1.0 `MediaEvent` employing a custom, "StillWatching" action.
+The "StillWatching" action is a non-standard extension of the Caliper 1.0/1.1 action vocabulary.
 Currently, the action is not mapped to an IRI via a JSON-LD Context.
-Since no term to IRI mapping exists, a JSON-LD parser that applies a processing algorithm to the Kaltura a "Still Watching" `MediaEvent` JSON-LD document will be forced to ignore the action value.
+Since no term to IRI mapping exists, a JSON-LD parser that applies a processing algorithm to the Kaltura a "StillWatching" `MediaEvent` JSON-LD document will be forced to ignore the action value.

 Employment of custom terms should be accompanied by the creation of a JSON-LD Context that maps each custom term employed to an IRI.
 A Kaltura JSON-LD Context might resemble the following document: